Septeto Nacional

 Septeto Nacional (National Septet), or the Septeto Nacional de Ignacio Piñeiro, is a Cuban group credited with expanding the Son musical style before Arsenio Rodríguez.
 It added the trumpet to percussion, vocals, and strings.
 The group started as a sextet in 1927 in Central Havana.
-In 1929 it played at the World Exposition in Sevilla, and in 1933, it was invited to the "Century of Progress" World Exposition in Chicago.
-In the same year, Lázaro Herrera took over the group when Ignacio Piñeiro left it for financial reasons - despite their success the musicians earned very little.
+In 1929 it played at the Ibero-American Exposition in Sevilla, and in 1933, it was invited to the "Century of Progress" World Exposition in Chicago.
+In the same year, Lázaro Herrera took over the group when Ignacio Piñeiro left it for financial reasons; despite their success, the musicians earned very little.
 The group disbanded in 1937 but resumed playing for a recording session in 1940 and a television appearance in 1954.
 After the Cuban revolution of 1959, the group played again and is still playing.
-Its CD Poetas del Son was nominated for a grammy in 2004.
+Its CD Poetas del Son was nominated for a Grammy in 2004.